My Resume

 Graduate of Hull High School in Hull, Ma Class of 1973.

-Qualifying Skills
+Skills

-Considering my 50+ years of experience as an upholsterer, I hope you find my qualifications to be both entertaining and satisfactory.
+After reading this resume, I hope you find my qualifications to be both entertaining and satisfactory.

 References